holdenlee/depgraph/README.md

     ./depgraph input.txt output.dot
     dot.exe -Tpdf output.dot > output.pdf

 to make the pdf.
-(You must have dot installed: http://www.graphviz.org/.)
+(You must have dot installed: http://www.graphviz.org/.
+Make sure dot.exe is on your file path.)
 See dot documentation for alternate options in making the graph from the dot file.

+For convenience, the above two lines are in the script "dep".
+You can run the above more simply as

+	./ dep input output

+If no arguments are given, it will default to "input" and "output".

 # What it does #